ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-header/readme.md

 ## Examples

 Example of an Ontario.ca header component.
-Note that the `titleHeader` prop is not required for this type of header.

 ```html
 <ontario-header